Posts

 Image

-By: Shane Lambert Updated: February 16th, 2021 The Rahway Jane Doe is an individual who was murdered in the town of Rahway, New Jersey on March 25th, 1887.
-The mystery of the murder victim's identity stands out, because it is the oldest unsolved mystery listed at DoeNetwork.org.
+By: Shane Lambert Original time of writing: February 6th, 2017 Updated: February 16th, 2021 The Rahway Jane Doe is an individual who was murdered in the town of Rahway, New Jersey, on March 25th, 1887.
+The mystery of the murder victim's identity stands out because, at the original time of writing back in 2017, it was the oldest unsolved mystery listed at DoeNetwork.org.
 I researched this mystery using online newspaper databases for a good two hours on February 5th, 2017.
-In my opinion, there is very little chance of conclusively solving this mystery for websleuths even with modern technology, like searchable newspaper databases, that wasn't available in 1887.
+At the time, I thought that there was very little chance of conclusively solving this mystery, even with modern technology that wasn't available in 1887 (online newspaper databases).
 The "clews" in this case (that's the 1887 spelling of "clues") are 99% red herrings if you ask me.
-Perhaps the best chance in identifying her is through DNA and the family-tree method.
-Why bother with this case?
-If you are interested in this case then it's not so much about justice or helping surviving relatives learn where a loved one went, is it?
-After all, the perpetrator ...
+Perhaps the best chance of identifying her is through DNA and the family-tree method.
+Note: I think I generated a lead for investigation with a second look at this topic in 2021.
+Please visit my other articl...